HandtoEarth/Field/index.md

 + **Group Admin**: Group admins are granted administrative privileges on specific groups, and can add and remove users from their groups.
 + **Quota**: The maximum disk space assigned to each user.
 Any user that exceeds the quota cannot upload or sync data.
 You have the the option to include external storage in user quotas.

-> See [User Management](https://doc.owncloud.org/server/9.1/admin_manual/configuration_user/user_configuration.html) for in-depth information about user management.
+> See [User Management](https://doc.owncloud.org/server/9.1/admin_manual/configuration_user/user_configuration.html) in the Server Administration Manual for in-depth information about managing user settings.

 To create a new user account:
 1. Enter the new user’s login name and their initial password in the fields provided.